Makavael/Admin-Hack/README.md

 • <a href="https://github.com/Makavael/AdminHack/issues">Issues</a>
 • <a href="https://github.com/Makavael">Developer</a>
 • <a href="https://github.com/Makavael/AdminHack/wiki">Wikipedia</a> •
 </p>

-**A script to find admin login pages and EAR vulnerabilites.**
+**A script to find admin login pages and EAR vulnerabilities.**

 > I am not responsible for your actions.
 By downloading software from this repository, you agree to the [license](https://github.com/Makavael/AdminHack/blob/main/LICENSE).

 #### Features
 - [x] Multi-threading on demand
 - [x] Big wordlist list (31371 patch)
-- [x] Supports php, asp and html extensions
+- [x] Supports php, asp, and html extensions
-- [x] Checks for potential EAR vulnerabilite
+- [x] Checks for potential EAR vulnerabilities
-- [x] Support for custom patns
+- [x] Support for custom paths
 - [x] Web Crawling
 - [x] Checks for robots.txt
 - [x] Saving results to file

 ---

 ### Installing for termux

 * `pkg upgrade`